 In addition, effective enforcement of China's IPR laws and regulations remains a significant challenge.
 Despite repeated anti-piracy campaigns in China and an increasing number of civil IPR cases in Chinese courts, counterfeiting and piracy remain at unacceptably high levels and continue to cause serious harm to U.S. businesses across many sectors of the economy.
-The U.S. copyright industries estimate that losses in 2008 due to piracy were approximately \$3.5 billion for the music recording and software industries alone.
+The U.S. copyright industries estimate that losses in 2009 due to piracy were approximately \$3.5 billion for the music recording and software industries alone.
 These figures indicate little or no overall improvement over the previous year.
-USTR's annual Special 301 report, issued in April 2009, similarly confirmed a lack of progress through 2008, as USTR continued to place China on the Priority Watch List.
+USTR's annual Special 301 report, issued in April 2010, similarly confirmed a lack of progress through 2009, as USTR continued to place China on the Priority Watch List.

-In 2009, the United States continued to seek ways to work with China to improve China's IPR enforcement regime.
+In 2010, the United States continued to seek ways to work with China to improve China's IPR enforcement regime.
 Recognizing that China has an increasing stake in effective IPR enforcement as evidenced by its efforts to develop innovative industries and technologies, a variety of U.S. agencies held regular bilateral discussions with their Chinese counterparts.
-U.S. government officials also conducted numerous technical assistance programs for central, provincial and local government officials on TRIPS Agreement rules, enforcement methods and rule of law issues.
+This deepening engagement, moreover, led to positive results.